CANDY-LINE/candy-red/README.md

 ## Install

-The installation of CANDY-Red will take a couple of minutes.
+The installation of CANDY RED will take a couple of minutes.

 You can ignore `npm WARN`s, `gyp WARN`s, `gyp ERR!`s and `node-pre-gyp ERR!`s unless the installation terminates normally.
 You can check if the installation is successful by `systemctl status candy-red` command.